 Though ibogaine has also been implicated in the treatment of many types of addiction in numerous studies, it’s a psychedelic with dissociative properties and produces a number of negative side effects that would be concerning in medicinal use.
 As such, ibogaine has been banned in the United States since the 1960s.
 One of the most prominent effects of ibogaine at significant doses is a loss of fine and gross motor coordination, which makes it difficult for individuals to walk or even stand without assistance.

 Other common symptoms—which tend to last a long time at between 4 and 24 hours—include nausea, vomiting, and dry mouth, which can be so severe that it’s common for ibogaine to be administered as a suppository so the individual doesn’t expel the dose by vomiting.
 What’s more, ibogaine has many adverse effects with psychotropic medications, which would make it inadvisable for dual-diagnosis patients—those individuals who receive treatment for a mental or emotional disorder alongside addiction—to receive ibogaine treatment for addiction.
-There has also been evidence that ibogaine has agitated certain heart conditions and can have a potentially fatal reaction to certain foods, particularly citrus foods and any food that contain bergamot oil.
+There has also been evidence that ibogaine has agitated certain heart conditions and can have a potentially fatal reaction to certain foods, particularly citrus foods and any food that contains bergamot oil.

 In order for ibogaine treatment to make it to the United States, there would have to be sufficient proof that ibogaine treatment is more helpful than it has the potential to harm, which presently requires continued research and clinical trials.
 However, preliminary results as developing ibogaine into a medicinal, clinical, therapeutic treatment are promising.
 Current studies have identified the potential of ibogaine to break destructive habits.